 Don’t miss my regular hospital packing list (just be sure to add the four things below to it):

-I recommend you have a small bag for pre-surgery (could even be your regular purse if it has some room), and one for postpartum.
-Dad can run go grab the postpartum bag after the baby (it’s also often nice to get some fresh air as well).
+I recommend you have a small bag for pre-surgery (could even be your regular purse if it has some room since it will likely already have your insurance card, driver’s license, etc), and one for postpartum.
+Dad (or birth partner) can run and go grab the postpartum bag after the baby (it’s also often nice to get some fresh air as well).

 **Some doctors ask that you bring your own health information to the hospital, be SURE to do this if this is the case, it’s very helpful for the medical team.
 Bring that, and your birth plan if you have it!